The Secret to Responding to and Closing HVAC Leads Faster

 How to Respond to HVAC Leads

-How you respond to your HVAC leads will have a direct effect on whether or not you close those leads and acquire a new customer.
-The first and most vital thing to do with your HVAC leads is to respond to each and every one you receive.
+How you respond to your HVAC leads will directly affect whether or not you close those leads and acquire a new customer.
+The first and most vital thing to do with your HVAC leads is to respond to each and every lead you receive.

 Respond Quickly to Close More HVAC Leads

-Each minute you exceed the maximum response time you are decreasing your rate of conversion down by seven times when trying to get a lead to respond in the first hour.
+Each minute you exceed the maximum response time, you are decreasing your rate of conversion by seven times when trying to get a lead to respond in the first hour.

 The fact is, most consumers will make their final decision by vetting multiple companies, especially when looking for an HVAC company for a new installation.
 This means they are likely to reach out to the next company on their list shortly after contacting your company.

-By contacting each lead with quickness, you show prospects the importance of earning their business before they contact other companies.
+By quickly contacting each lead, you show prospects the importance of earning their business before they contact other companies.

 Establishing a protocol for lead follow-up will help ensure you get the vital information you need.
-A step-by-step process will create consistent contact until the lead is converted and will prevent you from losing out on a lead.
+A step-by-step process will create consistent contact until the lead is converted, preventing you from losing out on a lead.

 Create your process using the following steps to keep a steady flow of communication with your customer.
 This lets them know their business is important to you and to keep your company top of mind.